OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 The same goes for other kinds of specially-formed glyph variants, where the designer might want to embed some useful information about what particular glyphs are useful for, what’s their stylistic treatment etc.

 And we have the “lookup by name” issue.
-That’s where the Vocabulary idea (which was suggested by Laurence) comes in: any entity could establish a Vocabulary and register it.
+That’s where the vocabularyID idea (which was suggested by Laurence) comes in: any entity could establish a Vocabulary and register it.
 Then, they could publish their vocabulary and the corresponding expected symbols.
 For example, an organization of map rendering services could agree on a vocabulary for symbols used on maps.
 Then, font vendors could develop various fonts for use on maps, and if they label their glyphs using the mapping Vocabulary, the notion of switching the style of a map would be simple — the glyphs in a font could be looked up using the mapping Vocabulary labels, and then, when the font is switched, a different set of symbols could be used.
 This could would be much more sensible to implement than doing all kinds of “corporate use of the PUA” kinds of hackery (which still could be done of course).